Akufo-Addo has a soft side for fisher-folk – Minister

 Source: GNA

-Madam Elizabeth Naa Aforley Quaye, the Minister for Fisheries and Aquaculture Development, has reiterated President Nana Addo Dankwa Akufo-Addo’s commitment to the livelihood and progress of fisher-folk.
+Minister of Fisheries and Aquaculture Development Madam Elizabeth Naa Afoley Quaye has reiterated President Akufo-Addo’s commitment to upgrading the livelihoods and progress of fisher-folk.

 She said the dedication was evident in the distribution of hundreds of outboard motors, the elimination of premix fuel challenges and the construction of landing sites.

-The Minister made the remarks at a durbar of Chiefs of Anlo state at Anloga held in honour of the President during a day’s working visit to the area.
+The Minister made the remarks at a durbar of chiefs of Anlo State at Anloga held in honour of the President during his working visit to the area.

-“President Akufo Addo loves everybody.
-He has a soft side for fisher- folk.
+“President Akufo-Addo loves everybody.
+He has a soft side for fisherfolk.
 The Premix fuel issues are now a thing of the past.
-It is coming on time.
+It is coming on time,” she said.

-Dr Archibald Yao Letsa, the Volta Regional Minister, said the New Patriotic Party (NPP) government had dotted the region with “too many” projects, and expressed gratitude to the President on behalf of the people.
+Dr Archibald Yao Letsa, the Volta Regional Minister, said the Government had dotted the region with “too many” projects, and expressed gratitude to the President on behalf of the people for the initiative.

 Togbui Sri III, the Overlord of the Anlo State, praised the President for creating the Anloga District and the positive response to the needs of people.